 I suspect that ‘inherent jurisdiction’ is a term that very few non-lawyers have ever come across.
 And yet it is a very important concept and one that can dictate the outcome of a case.

-Let us just back-track for a moment.
+When looking to define inherant jurisdiction, let us just back-track for a moment.
 Going right back to basics, we need to consider what exactly makes up our law.
 Well essentially, it comprises laws and rules passed by Parliament and precedent.
 By ‘laws and rules passed by Parliament’ I mean statutes and statutory instruments.
 And by ‘precedent’ I mean matters upon which a higher court has decided, where those decisions bind courts in future dealing with the same issue.

 But what if there is some matter that is not covered by statute/statutory instrument/precedent?
 Does that mean that the court simply cannot deal with it?